c2c Takes a zero-tolerance approach to fare evasion

 c2c train // Credit: c2c

-Rail operator which is owned by is working to cutting back on fare evasion on its to South Essex route.
+Rail operator which is owned by Trenitalia is working to cutting back on fare evasion on its London to South route.

 So far, 2023 has seen over £100,000 made in prosecution payments as c2c’s Revenue Protection Team has taken to the network in uniform and undercover in a bid to put a stop to travel without a valid ticket.
 2,394 Penalty fares have been made since the start of the year with around 500 people facing possible prosecution.